 However, Salt & Straw is actually good ice cream that’s handmade from locally-sourced ingredients.
 Even if a flavor doesn’t quite hit the mark for you, the quality is readily apparent with Salt & Straw.
 You know you’re getting ice cream that took tremendous effort (and cost) to produce.

 By contrast, Gibson Girl serves up the exact same Dreyer’s ice cream that you can buy from Target or Wal-Mart.
 Just like at those stores, you might even get freezer burned ice cream from Gibson Girl!
 If you like Dreyer’s, cool.
 I’m not an ice cream snob–any ice cream is better than no ice cream.

 While I’ll eat whatever, I can recognize that not all ice creams are of the same quality.
 Dreyer’s isn’t in the same league as Salt & Straw.
 The two brands are barely even playing the same sport.
 The gap between Dreyer’s and Salt & Straw is more pronounced than that between a burger at McDonald’s and one at In-N-Out.

 Overall, this might be unpersuasive to you, and you still might view Salt & Straw as a gimmicky ‘hipster thing.’
-We’d implore you to at least give it a try, as we think Salt & Straw is far and away the best ice cream at Disneyland Resort, and an introduction to the burgeoning artisanal ice cream ‘scene’ in Los Angeles.
+We’d implore you to at least give it a try, as we think Salt & Straw is far and away the best ice cream at both Walt Disney World and Disneyland Resort, and an introduction to the burgeoning artisanal ice cream ‘scene’ in Los Angeles.
 The only real downside to that is it might cause you to take an impromptu trip to L.A. for a proper ice cream crawl.
 Scratch that, there’s no downside to such a glorious idea.